DaveSkender/Stock.Indicators/indicators/Ema/README.md

 Double EMA: The first `2×N-1` periods will have `null` values since there's not enough data to calculate.

 Triple EMA: The first `3×N-2` periods will have `null` values since there's not enough data to calculate.
 Also note that we are using the proper [weighted variant](https://en.wikipedia.org/wiki/Triple_exponential_moving_average) for TEMA.
-If you prefer the unweighted straight 3×EMA value, please use the `Ema3` output from the [TRIX](../trix/README.md) indicator instead.
+If you prefer the unweighted raw 3×EMA value, please use the `Ema3` output from the [TRIX](../trix/README.md) oscillator instead.

 ### EmaResult